Auto Body Shop Insurance & Collision Repair Shop Insurance

 - Install chains or fences if you keep customer cars on your lot overnight.

-Automobile exposures: Do you have employees picking up parts and materials?
-Who is driving your vehicles?
-Do regular MVR checkups on all drivers.
-Take the time to regularly maintain your vehicles so that tires and brakes are in good order.
-Keep good copies of those records!
+- Taking the time to regularly maintain your vehicles so that tires and brakes are in good order.
+Make sure that you keep good copies of those records!

 - Be sure to properly secure all vehicles.
 What if one fell off a lift?

-- A bolt that isn't tightened properly when changing a tire could cause the tire to fall off while your client is driving.
+- Take care when you're changing tires.
+A bolt that isn't tightened properly when changing a tire could cause the tire to fall off while your client is driving.

 - Make sure that employees double check cars before working on them.
 You don't want to paint someone's car the wrong color!